 The first mortgage loan and mezzanine loans contain certain customary representations and warranties, affirmative covenants and events of default.
-Also, the first mezzanine loan is cross-defaulted to the mortgage loan and the second mezzanine loan is cross-defaulted to the first mortgage loan.
+Also, the first mezzanine loan is cross-defaulted to the mortgage loan and the second mezzanine loan is cross-defaulted to the first mezzanine loan and the first mortgage loan.
 In addition, all of the loans are cross-defaulted to the above-described lease with Master Lessee.
 If an event of default under one or more loans occurs, the applicable lender(s) will be entitled to take various actions, including the acceleration of amounts due under the applicable loan.